 Assists in worship, both in the Liturgy of the Word and Sacrament, serving as Intercessors, Lectors, Chalicers, Vergers, and Ushers.

 Takes available books, cassettes, DVDs, etc. to satisfy the intellectual and spiritual curiosity of all persons, in order to support the mission of Christ Church and to undergird its teaching, preaching, and outreach.

 Welcomes visitors and prospective members.
 Helps facilitate Christ Church 101 and hosts the Newcomers Dinners with the Rector.

 Charged with the administration, maintenance, and development of the Columbarium and the Memorial Garden.

 These small communities of friends gather in people’s homes during the week and are centered on fellowship, study/discussion, and prayer.

 Prepares the parish’s semi-monthly newsletter, The Crucifer, and other church publications, for mailing.
 Assembles Easter and Christmas service leaflets.

 Members pray for the person who will receive the prayer shawl while they are knitting.
 These shawls are gifts which symbolize God’s love and presence and bring comfort to the wearer.

-A fellowship of parishioners, who are over 55 and young at heart, gather together at church and other interesting places for fun, food, and fellowship.
+A fellowship of parishioners, who are over 50 and young at heart, gather together at church and other interesting places for fun, food, and fellowship.
 Events include game nights, covered dish suppers, dances, and trips to musicals, museums, and races.
+Find out more.